tapsaya1/E-commerce-project/README.md

 # E-commerce-project
-I create a e-commerce website use react and java script , html, css .
+I create an e-commerce website use react and java script , html, css .